Certification of the proximal gradient method under fixed-point arithmetic for box-constrained QP problems: Introduction

 In \cite{patrinos_dual_2015}, the authors present a dual gradient-projection algorithm for MPC tailored to fixed-point arithmetics.
 The authors present convergence guarantees and concrete guidelines for selecting the fractional precision to obtain the required suboptimality tolerance.
 The analysis is done using the notion of the \textit{inexact oracle} from \cite{devolder_first-order_2014}, which presents a generic framework for analyzing first-order optimization algorithms in which the oracle provides inexact information.
 This framework can be used to derive convergence rates when inexact gradient information is available by considering the maximum error when computing the gradient.
 It has, however, two downsides when applied to fixed-point arithmetic.
 The first is that it only considers errors in the gradient information, i.e., it considers the other operations performed by the algorithm to be exact, which may not always be the case in fixed-point precision.
 Second, the convergence results are presented in terms of the average of the iterates of the algorithm (instead of with respect to the current iterate), whose value is not generally available in fixed-point arithmetic, since its computation requires dividing by the current number of iterations.

 Another approach for analyzing the error propagation is to use \textit{affine arithmetic} \citep{fang_fast_2003,vakili_finite-precision_2013}.
 This framework provides less conservative error bounds than simply considering the worst-case error due to how it handles error propagation in affine operations (addition, substraction and multiplication by a constant), although the error bounds are still conservative in the presence of multiplications between variables.
 The bounds can be improved by taking a probabilistic approach, as proposed in \cite{fang_fast_2003}, at the expense of no longer having a guaranteed certification.
 This framework was used in \cite{nadales_efficient_2022} to certify the minimum number of fractional bits required to satisfy the desired error bound when performing Lipschitz interpolation for data-driven learning-based control.
 In this case a tight certification could be proposed due to the simplicity of the algorithm, which only required affine operations.
-However, its application to iterative convex optimization algorithms would provide conservative results, due, precisely, to their iterative nature along with the presence of multiplication operations.
+However, its application to iterative convex optimization algorithms would provide conservative results, due, precisely, to their iterative nature along with the presence of multiplications.

-A non-conservative approach for analyzing error propagation in fixed-point arithmetic was proposed in \cite{simic_tight_2022}.
+Finally, formal verification methods have been used, for example, to synthesize Lyapunov functions \citep{ahmed_Lyapunov_SMT_2020} or to certify the Ellipsoid method \citep{cohen_Ellipdoid_2020}, including floating-point arithmetic considerations. \cite{simic_tight_2022} proposed a non-conservative formal verification approach for analyzing error propagation in fixed-point arithmetic.
 The technique allows to check arbitrarily tight error bounds via a bit-vector encoding into integer arithmetics and then into propositional satisfiability, which allows to use mature SAT-based technology.
 The authors use their procedure to calculate accurate error bounds on a first-order optimization algorithm up to a given number of iterations.
 However, due to the bit-precise encoding the computational cost of the analysis becomes prohibitive after only a few iterations, even for small optimization problems; this is an issue since first-order methods may require a significant number of iterations to converge.